Aryna Sabalenka: 2018–19: Avoiding demotion, another semifinal

 Belarus was unable to repeat their 2017 Fed Cup success in 2018.
 Their quarterfinal tie was held in Minsk against Germany.
 Although Sabalenka won both of her singles rubbers, Sasnovich and Vera Lapko lost each of theirs to set up a decisive doubles rubber.
 Sabalenka and doubles specialist Lidziya Marozava were selected for the match, with Sabalenka playing on short rest directly after her last singles match.
 After taking the first set against Anna-Lena Grönefeld and Tatjana Maria, they ultimately lost the rubber and the tie.

-Their next tie was again contested in Minsk as part of the World Group Play-offs, with Slovakia competing to take Belarus's place in the World Group the following season.
+Their next tie was again contested in Minsk as part of the World Group play-offs, with Slovakia competing to take Belarus's place in the World Group the following season.
 Sabalenka and Sasnovich each split their two singles rubbers, with Sabalenka being upset by Viktória Kužmová.
 Doubles specialists Lapko and Marozava were chosen for the final rubber and the pair won the match to keep Belarus in the World Group for 2019.

 In the 2019 Fed Cup, Belarus were drawn against Germany in the quarterfinals for the second consecutive year.
 After Sasnovich won the opening rubber against Maria, Sabalenka won both of her singles rubbers against Andrea Petkovic and Laura Siegemund to clinch the tie.
 They advanced to face Australia in the semi-finals.
 Only two players from each team participated: Sabalenka and Azarenka for Belarus, and Ashleigh Barty and Samantha Stosur for Australia.
 Both Sabalenka and Azarenka defeated Stosur, but lost to Barty.
 In the decisive doubles rubber, Barty and Stosur won in three sets to eliminate Belarus.

+Rivalries

+Iga Świątek

+Sabalenka and Iga Świątek have met 13 times since 2021, with Świątek in control of the head-to-head at 8–5.
+Their rivalry is seen as becoming one of the greatest in women's tennis.
+Their most praised matches include the 2024 Madrid Open final, where Świątek defeated defending champion Sabalenka in three sets in 3 hours and 11 minutes, saving three championship points in the process, and the 2023 Madrid Open final, where Sabalenka won in three sets in 2 hours and 25 minutes against Świątek to claim her second Madrid title.
+Sabalenka and Świątek played each other at the 2025 French Open, which Sabalenka won in three sets.

+Elena Rybakina

+Sabalenka and Elena Rybakina have met 14 times since 2019, with Sabalenka leading 8-6 in the head-to-head.
+Sabalenka defeated Rybakina in three sets at the 2023 Australian Open final to win her first Grand Slam title.
+They met again at the 2023 BNP Paribas Open, where Rybakina won a contested final 7-6(11), 6-4 to secure her first WTA 1000 title.
+Rybakina won their match in the 2025 Cincinnati Open quarterfinals where Sabalenka was the defending champion.
+Sabalenka then defeated Rybakina at the 2025 Wuhan Open quarterfinals.
+Rybakina and Sabalenka would face off again in the finals of the 2025 WTA Finals where Rybakina defeated Sabalenka 6-3, 7-6(0).